Explain why do goats have rectangular pupils?

 In detail, for those interested!

-Comparison of rectangular pupils with other shapes of pupils
+Differences between rectangular pupils and other forms of animal pupils

 Did you know?